smashingboxes/moogfest-2017/readme.md

 For `V = 5V; R = 8 Ohm`, the power calculates out to 3.125W!
 In order to make sure that the speaker doesn't burn out, we need to add a current limiting resistor.
 Since we cannot change the impedance of the speaker, we need to change the input voltage by using a simple voltage divider.
-Using the formula above by instead solving for V by assuming `R = 8 Ohm, P = 0.5W`, we find that the max voltage for the speaker is `2V`.
+If we instead solve for `V` in the formula above by fixing `R = 8 Ohm, P = 0.5W`, we find that the max voltage for the speaker is `2V`.
 We can finally calculate the resistance needed using:

 `2V = 5V * 8 Ohm / (R1 + 8 Ohm)`